caetas/GenerativeZoo/docs/HierarchicalVAE.md

 ## Training

-The PresGAN can be trained in a similar fashion to other GANs in the zoo:
+HVAE can be trained similarly to other models in the Zoo:

     python HVAE.py --train --dataset svhn

 ## Sampling

-For sampling you must provide the generator checkpoint:
+For sampling you must provide the HVAE checkpoint:

     python HVAE.py --sample --dataset svhn --checkpoint ./../../models/HierarchicalVAE/HVAE_svhn.pt